bastman/spring-kotlin-exposed/README.md

 - simple crud api endpoint (tables: tweet)
 - api endpoint to insert some random data into db
-- api endpoint to search in db ( poc for the spring-data-rest fans.)
+- api endpoint to search in db ( poc for the spring-data fans)

 ```
 # generate 50 records in table "tweet"